juangamella/ut-lvce/docs/index.rst

 If you're interested in running the algorithms proposed in the paper for your own work, you can find details on how to do so and examples under the section :ref:`Running the UT-LVCE algorithms`.

-We also document here the other functionalities of the package, such as generating synthetic data and random models for your own experiments (see :mod:`utlvce.generators` and :class:`utlvce.model`).
+This page also documents the other functionalities of the package, such as generating synthetic data and random models for your own experiments (see :mod:`utlvce.generators` and :class:`utlvce.model`).
 If you're interested in the alternating optimization procedure from section 4.1, you can find more details under :mod:`utlvce.score`.

 Versioning
 ----------